Modifiable pointer descriptors are useful for referencing strings or data which can be accessed and changed.

 from an explicit pointer into memory and specifying the length of the data and a maximum length.

-The following code fragment constructs a TPtr
+The following code fragment constructs a TPtr to

-represent the data already represented by another TPtr
+represent the data already represented by another TPtr:

 TPtr ptr1;